thesiliconvalley/vsc_website/seaas.markdown

     </div>
     {% include sections/story-testimonial.html
       client="CEO, SmartHome Innovations"
-      quote="The expertise of [Your Company Name] in IoT development was instrumental in bringing our vision to life.
+      quote="The expertise of SEaaS services in IoT development was instrumental in bringing our vision to life.
 Our smart home system is now a market leader, thanks to their innovative solutions and commitment to quality." class="quote"
     %}
     {% include sections/stories.html